Also by Pauline Connolly:

 experiences gained in professional training (workshops) with competent

-techniques and sound supervision, an appreciation of the theoretical framework
+experiencing techniques and sound supervision, an appreciation of the

-underlying the approach/techniques, and an awareness of one’s own limitations,
+theoretical framework underlying the approach/techniques, and an awareness of

-active and directive therapists are also encouraged to have the characteristics
+is crucial.
+Typically active and directive therapists are also encouraged to

 reiterated by the BACP.